Canon 6D Mark II vs Leica SL

 Studio photographers will appreciate that the Leica SL (unlike the 6D Mark II) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the 6D Mark II and the SL are recent models that feature in their makers' current product line-up.
+Both the 6D Mark II and the SL are recent models that are part of the current product line-up.
 The 6D Mark II replaced the earlier Canon 6D, while the SL does not have a direct predecessor.
+Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Leica websites.

 Review summary: Canon 6D Mark II vs Leica SL

 So what is the bottom line?
 Is there a clear favorite between the Canon 6D Mark II and the Leica SL?
+Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.

 Reasons to prefer the Canon EOS 6D Mark II: